governance-game/governance-game/standard-for-public-code-assessment.md

 ## [Make contributing easy](https://standard.publiccode.net/criteria/make-contributing-easy.html)

-- [ ] criterion met.
+- [x] criterion met.

 Requirement | meets | &nbsp;links&nbsp;and&nbsp;notes&nbsp;
 -----|-----|-----
 The [codebase](https://standard.publiccode.net/glossary.html#codebase) MUST have a public issue tracker that accepts suggestions from anyone. | yes |
-The codebase MUST include instructions for how to privately report security issues for responsible disclosure. |  |
+The codebase MUST include instructions for how to privately report security issues for responsible disclosure. | yes |
 The documentation MUST link to both the public issue tracker and submitted codebase changes, for example in a `README` file. | yes |
 The codebase MUST have communication channels for users and developers, for example email lists. | yes | [GitHub Discussions](https://github.com/publiccodenet/governance-game/discussions)
-The documentation SHOULD include instructions for how to report potentially security sensitive issues on a closed channel. |  |
+The documentation SHOULD include instructions for how to report potentially security sensitive issues on a closed channel. | yes |

 ## [Maintain version control](https://standard.publiccode.net/criteria/version-control-and-history.html)

-- [ ] criterion met.
+- [x] criterion met.

 Requirement | meets | &nbsp;links&nbsp;and&nbsp;notes&nbsp;
 -----|-----|-----
 The community MUST have a way to maintain [version control](https://standard.publiccode.net/glossary.html#version-control) for the [code](https://standard.publiccode.net/glossary.html#code). | yes |
-All files in the [codebase](https://standard.publiccode.net/glossary.html#codebase) MUST be version controlled. |  | The box is not yet in version control
+All files in the [codebase](https://standard.publiccode.net/glossary.html#codebase) MUST be version controlled. | yes |
 All decisions MUST be documented in commit messages. | yes | (since 1.0.0) Every commit message MUST link to discussions and issues wherever possible. | yes | since 1.0.0 The codebase SHOULD be maintained in a distributed version control system. | yes |